sashafr/scalar_journal/GeneralDocumentation/covfefe.md

 -- Changes to Structure of Scalar --

 For our implementation of Scalar, instead of a series of articles per book, each book will have one article in it, and the collection of books will form a volume.
+When new page buttons are clicked, they won't do anything, other than give a message saying that there can only be one page (article) per book.

+Places Where This Is Implemented:
+	- Adding a new page when editing the book
+	- Adding a new page in the dashboard
+	- Importing from another book, if your book isn't empty (if it has content, the JSON object for the book will not be empty and importing will add another page)

 In all honesty, in terms of functionality, is this a good idea?